mistabe/devcor-study/docs/devcor_studyguide/devcor_sutdyguide_ch04.md

 For your information, there is the [current OWASP Top 10](https://owasp.org/www-project-top-ten/) which supercedes the 2017 version.

 ### 4.11 Describe how end-to-end encryption principles apply to APIs

+For North-South traffic encryption

+- TLS or MTLS is popular for API encryption.TLS We're pretty clear about.
+The Root CA's public cert must be trusted for a random client connection to secure communications to a service which is using a certificate signed by that Root CA or any of its subordniates.
+MTLS introduces the requirement that both sides need to perform that action to authenticate not only the service, but the client connection.

+- TLS or IPSec to an API Gateway of NGFW

+For East-West traffic encryption

+- TLS or MTLS
+- Service mesh segmentation service
+- Dedicated Container Firewall